DavidRieman/LightWebServer/readme.md

 ```
 D:\Images
     \Image1.webp
     \a
         \Image2.jpg
     \b
         \Image3.png
 ```
-Then the app will respond with the contents of those images for the following requests, for example, on the localhost:
+Then the app will respond with the contents of those images.
+For example, on localhost these would be the successful requests:
 ```
 http://localhost:32123/img/Image1.webp
 http://localhost:32123/img/a/Image2.jpg